-Describe the process(es) your organization has in place to ensure that your engagement activities are consistent with your overall climate change strategy
+Describe the process(es) your organization has in place to ensure that your external engagement activities are consistent with your climate commitments and/or climate transition plan

 Inline with the studies on National regulation regarding GHG emissions; a law put into force about Mandatory Carbon reporting in Turkey.
 As Akenerji, we supported the law with minor exceptions.
 According to law Carbon reporting became mandatory since 2015 and we fulfilled the requirements.
 The details of the implementation phase will be clarified until 2021 and the report mentioned above will be used as the base of implementation procedures.
+In 2022, implementation Details have not yet been clarified.